usbarmory/interlock/README.md

 armory).

-The file manager allows uploading/downloading of files to/from the encrypted partition, as well as additional symmetric/asymmetric cryptographic operations on the individual files.
+The file manager allows uploading/downloading of files to/from the encrypted partition, as well as symmetric/asymmetric cryptographic operations on the individual files.
+Additionally secure messaging and file sharing is supported with an optional built-in Signal/TextSecure client.

 ![INTERLOCK screenshot](http://inversepath.com/images/interlock.png)